-- Inconsistencies in quality of care, including inconsistencies between care providers and services, particularly in relation to the provision of equitable, person-centred care.
-For example, while many General Practitioners were perceived positively, others were "visibly uncomfortable with dealing with mental health" issues. - Lack of linkage between different mental health services including between crisis services and long-term care, and between alcohol services and mental health services. - Limited options for services able to attend to intersectional needs, including limited access to equitable and safe care in a crisis or for those experiencing severe and life-interrupting mental distress and suicidality. - Financial costs related to gap fees and limitations to the number of Medicaresubsidised sessions an individual can claim within a year, and to publicly available mental health services, or to the National Disability Insurance Scheme (NDIS).
+- Inconsistencies in quality of care, including inconsistencies between care providers and services, particularly in relation to the provision of equitable, personcentred care.
+For example, while many General Practitioners were perceived positively, others were "visibly uncomfortable with dealing with mental health" issues. - Lack of linkage between different mental health services including between crisis services and long-term care, and between alcohol services and mental health services. - Limited options for services able to attend to intersectional needs, including limited access to equitable and safe care in a crisis or for those experiencing severe and lifeinterrupting mental distress and suicidality.